isabella232/floret/README.md

 # Floret.js
-###  A  reactive microservice framework
+###  A microservice framework for distributed systems

 *floret - Noun: one of the small flowers making up a composite flower head.*

 Floret is a lightweight microservice framework.
-Its event-driven architecture facilitates the orchestration
-of services to produce desired outcomes.
-Each Floret service has a small scope of responsibility,
-and communicate directly with other Floret services via their REST APIs or with a built-in Pub/Sub system.
+With Floret you will build consistent and
+connected RESTful services that leverage event-driven messaging to orchestrate workloads.

 ### Floret is great for

-* Building small, consistent, scalable RESTful APIs
+* RESTful APIs
-* Proxying existing service apis
+* Web Applications
+* Existing Service and API proxies
+* Webhooks
-* Webhook ingress endpoints
+* Lambda
 * Self-healing strategies
-* Rapid development of POCs
+* Notify and forget strategies
 * Data transformations
-* Publish and forget strategies
-* Lambda implementations
-* Orchestrating asynchronous service processes
+* Asynchronous service processes
-* ...event-driven processes

 ![Event Flow](images/floret-illustration.png)